3 Types of Promotional Goals You Need to Think About

 Mid-range goals tend to focus on ensuring that the promotions sink in and that people can differentiate the brand from competitors.
 Such promotions require some extra effort and take a bit longer to achieve.
 While short-range goals focus on immediate outcomes, mid-range goals focus on making sure that customers remember the brand and want to interact with it again in the future.
 For example, marketers might try to evaluate how often their target audience should be exposed to certain messages in order to remember the brand or make another purchase.

 In other words, marketers focus on executing promotions that would increase the chance of repeat purchases or increase audience’s loyalty.
-Such promotions are expected to provide a continuous reminder about the brand’s existence or its product range and strengthen a brand-customer relationship.
+Such promotions are expected to provide a continuous reminder of the brand’s existence or its product range and strengthen a brand-customer relationship.

 Such promotional activities will heavily depend on the success and effectiveness of the previous promotions.
 For this reason, it’s best to expect both, positive and negative, responses from the audience beforehand and prepare additional campaigns in advance to address these anticipated responses.